Yue-0/RMUA/src/navigation/README.md

 ## 4.Topics and services

-The following table only lists the topics and services of the nodes implemented by this project.
+The following table only lists the topics and services of the nodes implemented by this project, excluding the ctrl node ,because this node will be deprecated.

 ### Subscribed topics